Baia

 Baia, also known as Baiae, is an impressive archaeological complex in Campania in Italy housing the remains of a series of summer homes of the leaders of Ancient Rome.

-Augustus’s successors, notably Nero, Hadrian, and Alexander Severus continued to expand and develop Baia, transforming it into a expansive mass of villas and leisure facilities.
-By now it was a true retreat for Rome’s elite.
+Augustus’s successors, notably Nero, Hadrian, and Alexander Severus continued to expand and develop Baia, transforming it into an expansive mass of villas and leisure facilities.
+It became a retreat for Rome’s elite, sometimes described as the Las Vegas of the Roman Empire.

 Several pretty ruins remain at Baia, lying sprawled over the hills and near the coast.
 However, much of this almost-city, known by many as “little Rome” has since been swept into the sea.